justsayknarf/justsayknarf.github.io/_posts/2016-07-20-psychology-of-pokemon.md

 What's the story, Wishbone? - Narrative
 =======================================

-Another big problem I see now is that the motivation to "catch them all" is not directly encouraged by the game itself.
-There are all these things to do, without even the weakest of stories to provide a reason why.
-There is practically NO narrative behind any of it.
+Narrative provides a reason for players to pick up a controller and play a game.
+Some games' narratives are so immersive, the player immediately gets sucked into the world, and continues to play just to feel part of it.
+Others are relatively simple.

 Most mobile games don't need fully established narratives.
 You don't necessarily need a reason why these jewels need to be matched in 3s to make them disappear.
 You don't necessarily NEED a reason why this bird is flapping through these pipes.
 But most games try to provide just enough context to make the game intersting anyway.

 I mean, take a look at this story trailer of [Jetpack Joyride](https://www.youtube.com/watch?v=Jzxi8nid9BQ).

 Story context or not, these games always provide a REASON to try and get the high score.
 Each time you die or finish a round, you SEE what your personal best is.
 You can see the high scores of people in your network, and you can see the high scores in the global leaderboards as well.
 If you want to be recognized for your achievement, you better keep practicing.

+Pokemon Go's main motivation to "catch them all" is never encouraged by the game itself.
+It's pretty much the only thing to do (besides take pictures with them), without even the weakest of stories to provide a reason why.
+There is practically NO narrative behind any of it.

 Pokemon Go has seemingly forgotten about this aspect, or has assumed that the lore of Pokemon was enough to drive all gameplay.
 After your introduction to the professor, the professor is never seen again.
 After your arbitrary team allegiance, those team leaders ARE NEVER SEEN AGAIN (what were their names again?).